Ianokane1/pawfectionparlour/README.md

 ### Manage booking page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit booking button | Checked that the button redirects to the edit booking page with the correct booking instance. | PASS Cancel booking button | Checked that the button redirects to the cancel booking page with the correct booking instance. | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet, and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Edit booking button | Checked that the button redirects to the edit booking page with the correct booking instance. | PASS Cancel booking button | Checked that the button redirects to the cancel booking page with the correct booking instance. | PASS

 ![manage_booking_google_lighthouse](https://res.cloudinary.com/dkxv7amyg/image/upload/v1653685240/managebookinglighthouse_znrhlf.png)

-### Create profile page
+### Create a profile page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Create profile form | Checked the form submits only when all required fields are filled out. | PASS If the profile has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet, and desktop view.| PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS Create profile form | Checked the form submits only when all required fields are filled out. | PASS If the profile has not been created | Checked to see if the user has created a profile, if not it will redirect the user to the create profile page | PASS